807502278/ComfyUI-WJNodes/README.md

 **ComfyUI-WJNodes**
 - This is a simple node package that I use myself.
 If there are new functions or suggestions, please provide feedback.
 - If you want to use modified versions of other nodes, you need to install their corresponding dependencies
-- The delfile node is not recommended for use on servers.
-To disable the delfile node, change the 'DelFile=True' of node/file.py to 'DelFile=False'

 **Node list:**